 Monkey said she wants to plant milkweed in our patio garden to attract Monarchs this spring, so we’ll see how that goes!

-What you need to build a monarch butterfly for kids:
+What you need for your butterfly model for school project:

 This post contains affiliate links for your convenience.